UWPCE-PythonCert/IntroPython-2017/_sources/exercises/fib_and_lucas.rst.txt

 * Ensure that your function has a well-formed ``docstring``

-Note that the fibinacci series is naturally recusive -- the value is defined by previous values:
+Note that the fibinacci series is naturally recursive -- the value is defined by previous values:

 fib(n) = fib(n-2) + fib(n-1)